Agontuk/react-native-geolocation-service/README.md

 # Usage
 Since this library was meant to be a drop-in replacement for the RN's Geolocation API, the usage is pretty straight forward, with some extra error cases to handle.

-> One thing to note, this library assumes that location permission is already granted by the user, so you have to use `PermissionsAndroid` to request for permission before making the location request.
+> One thing to note, for android this library assumes that location permission is already granted by the user, so you have to use `PermissionsAndroid` to request for permission before making the location request.

 ```js
 ...